yuenhuiqi/IS459-Assignment-Repo/AS3/README.md

 ```
 ### Output Results

-The results being output to the console consist of top 10 words and authors within a window that lies within the timestamp.
+The results being output to the console consist of top 10 words and authors within a window that lies within the current timestamp.

 1) Get Top 10 Authors within 2 minute window, run the following command: